UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 1. Files manually registered to an app with [`LoadedCobwebAssetFilesAppExt::load`](bevy_cobweb_ui::prelude::LoadedCobwebAssetFilesAppExt::load).
 2. Commands in a file's `#commands` section(s).
 3. Files loaded recursively via CAF manifests.
-Commands in file A will be applied before any commands in manifest files in file A.
+Commands in file A will be applied before any commands in manifest files in file A. All `self as xxx` manifest entries are ignored for command ordering.

 ```json
 {